leudavid99-ops/sds320-project/README.md

 ---
 ## AI use

-*TO-DO — document specific AI tool use as the project progresses, e.g. code assistance, drafting text, or debugging.
+*TODO — document specific AI tool use as the project progresses, e.g. code assistance, drafting text, or debugging.
 State which tools and for which parts.*

 ---
 ## Licence and citation

-*TO-DO — confirm licence for code/data/figures (e.g. MIT for code, check data provider licences for Sentinel-2/MODIS) and add citation format if required by the course.*
+*TODO — confirm licence for code/data/figures (e.g. MIT for code, check data provider licences for Sentinel-2/MODIS) and add citation format if required by the course.*